 Overall, the water quality of Lower Long Lake was excellent again this year.
-All parameters remained within their target ranges and some were the best we saw across the state.
-The only concerns we currently have are the historical increases of phosphorus and chlorophyll.
+Only one parameter, Total Phosphorus, was outside the target range.
+All other parameters remained within their target ranges and some were the best we saw across the state.
+Our only concerns at this time were the historical increases of phosphorus and chlorophyll.
 It is vital that everyone within the watershed take steps to limit their nutrient input to the lake.